samuelopra/roman-converter/README.md

 npm install
 ```

-3. Once all dependencies are installed, then in the root directory, **run**:
+3. Once all dependencies are installed, then in the root directory, run:

 ```
 npm run dev